stephgomez98/Apple-Store-Analysis/README.md

 EXEC sp_rename 'data.Number_of_Reviews', 'number_of_reviews', 'COLUMN';
 ````
 - Setting proper data type and size:
 I've made a significant enhancement to the dataset by aligning columns with the proper data types.For instance, I've ensured that text-based data types like CHAR, VARCHAR, and TEXT, designed for storing textual information, are employed solely for their intended purpose.
 This measure helps prevent potential errors stemming from attempting arithmetic operations on data primarily meant for text, a practice that can lead to inaccuracies.Furthermore, I've optimized data storage by employing data types and sizes that are a precise fit for the information they represent.
 By avoiding overly large data types, we mitigate the risk of squandering storage space, particularly vital in the context of expansive databases.
-Moreover, this meticulous attention to the appropriate sizes contributes to the overall efficiency of data retrieval and query performance.
-Smaller data types not only process faster but also demand less memory resources, resulting in expedited and more resource-efficient data operations.
+Moreover, this meticulous attention to the appropriate sizes contributes to the overall efficiency of data retrieval and query performance since smaller data types not only process faster but also demand less memory resources.
 ````sql
 ALTER TABLE data
 ALTER COLUMN [size_bytes] BIGINT;